coduction/famulex/libs/shared/famulex-api-client/src/README.md

 }
 ```

-Note: The ApiModule is restricted to being instantiated once app wide.
+Note: The FamulexApiModule is restricted to being instantiated once app wide.
 This is to ensure that all services are treated as singletons.

-#### Using multiple OpenAPI files / APIs / ApiModules
+#### Using multiple OpenAPI files / APIs / FamulexApiModules
-In order to use multiple `ApiModules` generated from different OpenAPI files,
+In order to use multiple `FamulexApiModules` generated from different OpenAPI files,
 you can create an alias name when importing the modules
 in order to avoid naming conflicts:
 ```
-import { ApiModule } from 'my-api-path';
+import { FamulexApiModule } from 'my-api-path';
-import { ApiModule as OtherApiModule } from 'my-other-api-path';
+import { FamulexApiModule as OtherApiModule } from 'my-other-api-path';
 import { HttpClientModule } from '@angular/common/http';

 @NgModule({
   imports: [
-    ApiModule,
+    FamulexApiModule,
     OtherApiModule,
     // make sure to import the HttpClientModule in the AppModule only,
     // see https://github.com/angular/angular/issues/20575